RodrigueTJANI/Rodrigue-TJANI/README.md

 ### Countries App

 - **Description**: Certainly!
 A "countries app" is a mobile application designed to provide information, details, and various aspects about different countries around the world.
 This app typically includes features such as:

-1. **Country Profiles:** Detailed information about individual countries, including their flag, capital, population, currency, language, and time zone.
+**Country Profiles:** Detailed information about individual countries, including their flag, capital, population, currency, language, and time zone.

-2. **Travel Information:** Insights on travel essentials such as visa requirements, local customs, popular tourist attractions, and safety tips.

-3. **Geographical and Historical Data:** Maps, geographical features, historical timelines, and cultural insights about each country.
+**Geographical and Historical Data:** Maps, geographical features, historical timelines, and cultural insights about each country.

-4. **Language and Translation Tools:** Basic phrases, language guides, and translation tools to assist travelers in communicating with locals.

-5. **Currency Converter:** Tools to convert currencies and understand the exchange rates in different countries.

-6. **Weather Updates:** Real-time weather information and forecasts for various locations.

 Overall, a countries app serves as a comprehensive resource for those seeking knowledge about global cultures and flags.
 - **Technologies Used**: List of languages, frameworks, and tools utilized.